 Not knowing your target customers

 This is where all the effort of the first step will pay off if you have done it well.
 Each social media platform has a different reach with its own possibilities.
 If you do not know your target audience, you might be tempted to send out the same messaging across all platforms.
 If your brand is catered to professionals above the age of 40, there is no point in using TikTok for your marketing.
 Not only are you going to waste your money, but you will also create the impression that your brand does not know what it is doing.
+Moreover, attempting to increase TikTok followers in this demographic may prove futile and counterproductive.

 10. Not analyzing the results of your efforts